revanza-git/eproc-vms-pengadaan/README.md

 VMS eProc is a comprehensive, security-hardened enterprise procurement and planning management system designed for Nusantara Regas.
 The system has been consolidated into a unified application with enterprise-grade security controls and modern architecture:

 ### **✨ Unified Application Architecture**
-- **🏢 Consolidated System**: Single unified pengadaan application containing all functionality
+- **🏢 Consolidated System**: Single unified app application containing all functionality
 - **🔐 Enterprise Security**: Integrated authentication system with bcrypt password hashing
 - **📊 Complete Procurement Suite**: Vendor management, procurement processes, planning, and analytics
 - **🛡️ Centralized Security**: All security features integrated into the main application